mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 uses the source/destination address 2-tuple in order to map an incoming IP packet to an active forwarding connection.
 As such the MASQUE proxy MUST select a source IP address that leads to a unique tuple.
-The same IP address can be used for different client when those client connect to different target servers, however, this also means that potentially multiple IP address are used for the same client when multiple connection to one target server are needed.
+The same IP address can be used for different clients when those client connect to different target servers, however, this also means that potentially multiple IP address are used for the same client when multiple connection to one target server are needed.
 This can be problematic if the source address is used by the target server as an